 Please see the recipe card further along in the post for exact quantities of ingredients and the full method.

-Parsley – Some Italian/flat-leaf parsley adds nutrition and fresh flavour.
+- Parsley: some flat-leaf parsley adds fresh flavour.

-Rice flour and olive oil – we coat the patties in the flour before frying in olive oil.
+- Rice flour and olive oil: we coat the patties in the flour before frying in olive oil.
 This helps give them a slightly crispy exterior.
+If you prefer to use regular all purpose flour, that works fine.

 Please see the recipe card further along in the post for exact quantities of ingredients and the full method.